NARPNet/NARPNet_NCS/src/NARPNet_NCS/README.txt

 NCS Macros for the NARPNet Digital Net
 --------------------------------------

-Documentation is in the GitHub Wiki:
+Documentation and video instructions are in the GitHub Wiki:

   https://github.com/NARPNet/NARPNet_NCS/wiki